-In late 2015 GETBA consulted with local companies and their employees and submitted on the proposed Eastern Network changes.
-In results out July 2016 it is good to see some better connectivity to Highbrook and East Tamaki business precincts, addressing the needs of workers.
-Unfortunately the changes won't take effect until late 2017.
-More info.
+The new eastern bus network took effect on 10 December.
+In late 2015 GETBA consulted with local companies and their employees and submitted on the proposed Eastern Network changes with the view to enabling better connectivity to the industrial precinct addressing the needs of workers.
+More info

 This is the sister document to the Draft Long Term Plan.
 The Draft RLTP requires feedback on options for a Basic Transport Network or an Advanced Network (The Auckland Plan Network).
 Under the Basic option The City Rail Network will be funded at the expense of a number of other possible transport projects and is based on a 3.5% rates increase.
 The Auckland Plan Network option funds the City Rail Link and a larger number of other transport projects, based on a motorway user charge of $2 per trip or 1% rates increase and 1.2 cents per litre fuel tax.
 There is no option presented not to fund the City Rail Link.

-Big changes are proposed to East Tamaki routes and frequency.
-GETBA has made a submission after consulting with local businesses on the impact of the proposed changes, and we can now proudly confirm that three of the changes suggested in our submission have been integrated into the final Southern Network Plan, to be implemented in late 2016.
-To find out more about these changes and how they might impact you, contact GETBA General Manager Jane Tongatule on 09 273 6274 or email@example.com.
+GETBA made a submission after consulting with local businesses on the impact of the proposed changes, and we can now proudly confirm that three of the changes suggested in our submission have been integrated into the final Southern Network Plan, implemented in late 2016.

 Construction originally set for 2015 - 2016, dependent on funding.
 Since allocated a lower priority and no funding allocated at this point.